fidadoma/personal-webpages/content/authors/admin/_index.md

 highlight_name: true
 ---

-Filip Dechterenko is a researcher at the Institute of Psychology, Czech Academy of Sciences.
-He primarily focuses on research on visual memory and visual attention.
-He uses behavioral experiments, deep neural networks, and eye tracking.
-Moreover, he loves open science and statistics in general.
+I am researcher at the Institute of Psychology, Czech Academy of Sciences.
+I am primarily focused on research on visual memory and visual attention.
+I use behavioral experiments, deep neural networks, and eye tracking.
+Moreover, I love open science and statistics in general.

-#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.